lyxlexi/MagicLeapOneGame/README.md

 ## Game Notes
 1) Open game scene from `Assets`>`Scenes`>`Main`.
 This is the current game prototype.
 Feel free to create more scences and store under this directory.
 2) `Trigger` moves any planet not following orbit.
 Jupiter is used as an example.
 In `Main` scene, see `Control`>`ControllerInput` for controller input. `UpdateTriggerInfo()` function in `Jan_ManipulateObject` script controls what happens when trigger is pressed/released.
+3) Information board has two parts: UI and text content.
+UI is under PlanetUI gameobject; text is in `Jan_ManipulateObject`.

 ### TODO:
 Design: